emipa606/CentralizedClimateControl/README.md

 https://ludeon.com/forums/index.php?topic=34346.0]Forum Link
 http://steamcommunity.com/sharedfiles/filedetails/?id=1078768280]Recommended: Steam Guide for Creating a Basic Setup

 Watch this video if you are having issues with the guides.
-It&apos;s a little old, but covers the basic usage of the mod! https://www.youtube.com/watch?v=1tnF4kdAnxk]Youtube Video Link (BaRKy)
+It&amp;apos;s a little old, but covers the basic usage of the mod! https://www.youtube.com/watch?v=1tnF4kdAnxk]Youtube Video Link (BaRKy)

 While there are many alternate mods for Central Heating.
 This mod adds a new network-like resource (like electricity) Air.
 The heating/cooling system you will build depends on the number of rooms and the heating/cooling capacity of your air networks.